NOC-MSM/SEAsia/recipes/docs/source/SEAsia_archer_livljobs4.rst

   SEAsia_bdyU_y1979m11.nc
   SEAsia_bdyV_y1979m11.nc

+.. also had to regenerate the tidal files and copy.
+ Caution the coordinates.bdy.nc for tides only should not be used as one needs to set rimwidth=1 to get it to work

 Copy files from SAN to ARCHER::

   livljobs4
   cd $INPUTS
-  for file in  SEAsia_b*nc; do rsync -uvt $file $USER@login.archer.ac.uk:/work/n01/n01/$USER/$CONFIG/INPUTS/$file ; done
+  for file in  SEAsia_b*nc; do rsync -uvt $file $USER@login.archer.ac.uk:/work/n01/n01/$USER/$CONFIG/INPUTS/$file ; done rsync -uvt coordinates.bdy.nc $USER@login.archer.ac.uk:/work/n01/n01/$USER/$CONFIG/INPUTS/.

+Also copy coordinates.bdy.nc to EXP directory

 Move to ARCHER::